coingecko/nftgecko/CONTRIBUTING.md

 ### Audit

-Currently we only audit a few
+Currently we only audit a few categories

+- Lighthouse
+- Yarn audit
+- Jest coverage report

 ## Translation